pulumi/pulumi/docs/design/mugl.md

 * The source MuPackage and arguments, if any, are encoded in the MuGL's header section.

 * All snapshot graphs are DAGs.
+As such, the objects are in topologically-sorted order.

 * Every object is a resource; data objects are serialized as regular JSON (and hence must be acyclic).